alchemicode/jServ/README.md

 <br><br>

 <h2>Getting Started</h2>
 To set up jServ, download the latest release, and unzip it into a folder, and run the executable.
-You will have a <code>config.json</code> file, a <code>keys.jserv</code> file, and an <code>admin.jserv</code> file.
+You will have a <code>config.json</code> file.
 There will also be a directory called <code>Databases</code>, with an <code>example.json</code> given to get started.
 To add a collection to the program, simply add a json file of any name, and add <code>[]</code> to the first line, and the program will read it.

 Before you execute the program for the first time, you should check in your config and data files.